dlang/DIPs/README.md

 increased focus is put into bringing community attention and feedback.

-At the time of writing this document only Walter Bright and Andrei Alexandrescu are meant as a language authors here.
+At the time of writing this document only Walter Bright and Andrei Alexandrescu are meant as language authors here.

 ## The DIP manager responsibilities